lananovikova10/testtask/livetemplates_tut.md

 From now, you can use the Live template on the go.

 There are two ways to do this:
 1. Type the abbreviation you've set for the template and press Tab.
-The template will be inserted into the document.
+The template will be inserted into the document and the cursor will appear inside the fragment.

 ![Use](static/usetemplate.gif)